 The apps use both OpenVPN, our preferred protocol for its balance between privacy and performance, and IKEv2.
 Both are secure but there is no way to toggle between them, so one is automatically selected upon connecting, which is frustrating.
 Thankfully, the encryption used with both is considered unbreakable – AES-256.

-The VPN kill switch is absolutely essential, so even if it’s the only advanced security feature DefenceVPN offers we’re glad it’s this one.
+The VPN kill switch is absolutely essential (available for Windows), so even if it’s the only advanced security feature DefenceVPN offers we’re glad it’s this one.
 It blocks internet traffic in case of a VPN connection drop, preventing your IP address from being leaked to any third parties.

 There aren’t any other security features to note and, worryingly, DefenceVPN failed all of our DNS leak tests on the Windows app.
 This means that any websites you visit while connected (DNS requests) can be seen by your ISP or any on-path eavesdropper.
 Not what we want from a VPN.

 DefenceVPN doesn’t have what it takes to get past the Great Firewall, so take look at our recommendations for China if you need a VPN for bypassing censorship there (or in any other high-censorship country such as Iran or Turkey).